iagoleal/iagoleal.github.io/README.md

-Files in the <static/> folder with extension `.tex` are interpreted as images (usually used for TiKZ graphics), thus we com compile them to SVG.
+Files in the <static/> folder with extension `.tex` are interpreted as images (usually used for TiKZ graphics), thus we can compile them to SVG.

 If there is both `path/to/bla.svg` and `path/to/bla.tex`, the former has priority.